 |Student loan refinancing||1.99% to 8.24% APR||2.99% to 8.49% APR|

 |Parent loan refinancing||1.99% to 5.94% APR||2.99% to 6.19% APR|

 Fees and penalties

-Citizen Bank’s repayment terms vary by loan type.
-All student loans come with a grace period of six months.
+Citizens Bank’s repayment terms vary by loan type.
+All student loans, however, come with a grace period of six months.

-Undergraduate, graduate, law, MBA and medical doctorate loans offer repayment terms of five, 10 or 15 years.
-Parent loans come with terms of five and 10 years.
+Undergraduate, graduate, law, MBA and health profession loans offer repayment terms of five, 10 or 15 years.
+Parent loans, medical residency loans and bar study loans come with terms of five and 10 years.

 Borrowers refinancing their loans get repayment options of five, seven, 10, 15 and 20 years.

 - Deferred: Make no principal or interest payments for up to eight years while in school and during the six-month grace period.

 - Interest-only: Make only interest payments while you’re in school.